 - Switch between seeing people and content: When a person shares their screen, it takes over the main view of the meeting.
 You can switch back to the view of people by clicking the small thumbnail video in the bottom left corner of the meeting.

-- Pin video: Students at home can see students on campus in their online meeting which may at times be useful, and at other times, a potential distraction.
-Students at home and on campus should use the "Pin Video".
+- Pin or Spotlight Video: Students at home can see students on campus in their online meeting which may at times be useful, and at other times, a potential distraction.
+Students at home and on campus should use the "Pin Video" to control who they see in the meeting.
+Spotlighting video will choose a participant or content to feature for all attendees.

 - Content shared in the classroom should be shared in digital format via screen share so students at home and in the classroom see the same content.
 Physical content that can’t be shared on the teacher's laptop will require the use of a document camera.